LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 http://{abbreviated domain}/{unique code}

-URL shortening is applied in all interactions where applicable.
+URL shortening is applied where applicable in the following types of interactions:

+* Text statements
+* Image statements
+* Audio statements
+* Video statements
+* Apple rich links (statements)
+* Button questions

 However, note the following:

 * If shortening is enabled, but the URL contains only the domain (e.g., http://www.mysite.com), the URL *isn't* shortened.
 * If shortening is enabled, you can still disable it for *individual* URLs by prepending the following hashtag: